-High volume traffic on your website doesn’t always mean that you’ll have a high conversion rate.
-You could invest time and money in quality search engine optimization (SEO), a network of backlinks, creative content, and a modern, mobile-friendly design — and still come up short when it comes to converting leads.
+High traffic on your website doesn’t always equal a high conversion rate.
+You could invest time and money in quality SEO, backlinks, creative content, and a mobile-friendly design, but still, come up short when it comes to converting leads.

 People’s attention spans online are very short, because we have everything at our fingertips.
 If a potential customer doesn’t see what they’re looking for right away they will look elsewhere.
-Studies have shown that when people read content or do research online, they don’t really read the content, they scan it.
-This can mean that all of the lovely content you’ve spent so much time on and crafted so carefully is going to be glossed over for your headlines, or even worse, a different website.
+Studies have shown that when people do research online, they don’t actually read the content, they scan it.
+This means that all of the lovely content you’ve spent so much time on is probably going to be glossed over.

-“Readers” often only look at headings and bullet points, so if your content is great and it’s well organized into headings and bullets that keep your audiences’ attention span, you’ll likely get visitors to stick with your website to the end of the page.
-However, if your call-to-action isn’t clear and visible, your visitors are just going to click out of your website without ever contacting you.
-So, in order to ensure that you’re getting in contact with your visitors, it’s imperative that your call-to-action is very evident.
+“Readers” often only look at headings and bullet points, so if your content is well organized with these they may stick around.
+However, if your call-to-action isn’t clear and visible, your visitors are just going to leave your website without contacting you.
+So, in order to ensure that you’re getting in contact with your visitors, it’s imperative that your CTA is as obvious as possible.

 Here are some tips for making your call-to-action visible and engaging:

 - Create a simple animation that guides the visitor’s eye.